 Steven Shagrin, CFP, has a law degree and started his career in finance as a tax accountant before spending twenty years as vice president for investments with Smith-Barney and Pain Webber.
 As one of the pioneers of the life planning approach to financial planning, he started his own company, Planning for Life, to reflect a more holistic financial planning style.
-He provides fee-only money coaching, retirement counseling and life planning.
+He provides fee-only money coaching, retirement counseling, and life planning.
 He is also vice president of the Money Coaching Institute and is based in Walnut Creek, CA.

 Meeting with private clients typically when they come in for the introductory meeting.

 Tracey and Will were separated and contemplating divorce.
 Will owned two sports bars.
 After doing the cards he identified with Free Spirit and Spontaneous Habitudes.
-Will recounted a childhood where his father would come into money, lease a Cadillac and take the family to Florida.
+Will recounted a childhood where his father would come into money, lease a Cadillac, and take the family to Florida.
 Then leaner years followed.
-He learned: when you have money, use it and take advantage of it because you never know if you’ll get it again, so live for the moment.
+He learned: that when you have money, use it and take advantage of it because you never know if you’ll get it again, so live for the moment.

+Tracey was in nursing school and identified with Targeted Goals and Security.
+She grew up with alcoholic parents and had to steal from their wallets to feed her siblings.
+For her, having money in reserve was one of the most important things, and knowing where it was going to come from and how it was going to be spent was tied to her core survival.
 They each found in the other person what they wanted for themselves until it began to drive them crazy about 15-18 years into the marriage.
 When they played Money Habitudes it gave them a new perspective.
-Instead of fighting [about each other’s money habits], they could still disagree, but understand from a point of compassion.
+Instead of fighting [about each other’s money habits], they could still disagree but understand from a point of compassion.
 It made for a very different and more effective conversation.